 A smarter, more sustainable indoor climate starts at 25°C. Join us in setting the right temperature and adopting optimal cooling practices for comfort and impact.

-Join the national movement of industry leaders committed to building a smarter, more sustainable future.
-The Go 25 pledge is a powerful demonstration of your organisation's dedication to balancing occupant comfort with environmental sustainability.
+Join the national movement of industry leaders committed to building a resilient and more sustainable future.
+The Go 25 pledge is a powerful demonstration of your organisation's dedication to balancing occupant comfort with environmental and social sustainability.

 Your Pledge Includes Three Key Actions: